digital-asset/daml/docs/source/tools/trigger-service/authorization.rst

 How to obtain an access token is defined by the ledger operator.
 The trigger service interfaces with an :doc:`Auth Middleware </tools/auth-middleware/index>` to obtain an access token in order to decouple it from the specific authentication and authorization mechanism used for a given ledger.
+The documentation includes an :doc:`Example Configuration using Auth0 <auth0_example>`.

 Enable Authorization
 ~~~~~~~~~~~~~~~~~~~~